SteveWorcester/Tactics/Assets/Readme.txt

 			Players take turns for their Characters until only one team remains Playable character
 			Character Active State
-				Characters that have a move or attack left are highlighted, or have a different appearance.
+				(strike from mvp? there is no such thing as "none left", just a turn counter)Characters that have a move or attack left are highlighted, or have a different appearance.
 			Move
 				Can be performed one time per turn
 				Limited by a max range: 3
 				Limited by a max height: 3
-				Can be stopped at any point up to the max range.
+				(strike from mvp?)Can be stopped at any point up to the max range.
-				Can be undone if an action (attack or ability) has not been performed afterwards.
+				(strike from mvp?)Can be undone if an action (attack or ability) has not been performed afterwards.
 				Characters cannot move to an adjacent cell that is too high above their currently occupied cell.
+				(please explain this in jump height and fall height - confusing. is this an engineering recommendation or a design implementation?)
 In cases where the player moves across 3 cells, only the height of the previous cell is taken into account.
 			Attack
 				Can be performed one time per turn.
 				Limited by a max range: 1